More About Credit Card Processing

 Credit cards are useful for both merchants and consumers.
 They’re convenient and offer revolving credit, so consumers can spend more than they have on hand.
 High credit limits, purchase protections, budgeting tools and reward programs make credit cards one of the most common payment methods.
 The ability to accept them is vital for a business to compete and thrive in the modern economy.

 Flexibility in payment options broadens customer base and leads to higher customer satisfaction.
 The impulse purchasing associated with credit cards increases the likelihood that cardholders will spend more, and more frequently, than they would with cash or debit cards.
 Credit card sales therefore increase a company’s bottom line.
 They also allow merchants to better identify customer spending habits and optimize resources because processing systems produce clear-cut financial data and integrate with other business operations.
-For example, a Point-of-Sale (POS) terminal can sync with QuickBooks and manage employee hours, inventory and sales trends in addition to processing credit cards.
+For example, a Point-of-Sale (POS) terminal can integrate with hundreds of different applications and manage employee hours, inventory and sales trends in addition to processing credit cards.

 The Processing Chain